 Columbia Fireflies Game Notes vs Fayetteville

-The Fireflies continue their series with the Woodpeckers tonight at 7:05 pm at Segra Park.
-RHP Cruz Noriega (4-3, 4.13 ERA) toes the rubber for the Fireflies and Fayetteville sends RHP Cody Deason (0-0, 0.00 ERA) to the bump.
+The Fireflies continue their series with the Fayetteville Woodpeckers tonight at 7:05 pm.
+RHP Anderson Paulino (6-4, 5.42 ERA) gets the nod for Columbia and Fayetteville chooses righty Elian Rodriguez (1-1, 5.40 ERA) to start the game.

-Tonight is Trash the Poop Wag-Along Wednesday.
-All fans can bring their dog out to the ballpark with the purchase of a berm seat.
-In addition to that, we're celebrating White Claw Wednesday.
-Fans can purchase 16 oz White Claws for only $5 all evening long.
-Tickets are available at FirefliesTickets.com.
+Tonight is The 13th in the Upside Down at Segra Park.
+The first 1,000 fans will receive a free Stranger Things-themed t-shirt as gates open at 6 pm.
+In addition to that, Carolina Game Labs will have pinball machines behind the Budweiser Bow Tie Bar while the Fireflies provide plenty of spooky entertainment.

 ---

-HITTING HIS STRIDE: Kale Emshoff has been on an absolute tear over the course of the last week.
-In his last seven games, he is 15-27 (.556) with three homers, eight runs scored and 10 RBI.
-During the abbreviated stint, Columbia's backstop has a 1.514 OPS in 32 plate appearances.
-The seven-game streak is Emshoff's longest of the season.

-TURNING TOLBERT: Not only can has the speedster played five different positions defensively this season, but now Tyler Tolbert is riding his second six-game hitting streak since the start of July.
-This time, Tolbert is 9-24 (.375), has three extra base hits, five walks and three stolen bases.
-Tolbert averaged .160 in May and June, but started his turnaround in July, averaging .228 in 25 games.
-The utility player has added pop to his bat too, hitting all four of his homers, including Tuesday's grand slam since the turn to July.
+COLUMBIA WALLOPS WOODPECKERS 15-4: Columbia scored 15 runs for the second time in the series and added at least one run in each of the first seven innings, beating Fayetteville 15-4 Thursday evening at Segra Park.After Matt Stil gave up three in the top of the first inning, the Fireflies (41-45) bats got to work, scoring three in the first after a pair of errors kept the inning alive.
+In the second Burle Dixon laced a triple down the right field line to score Jean Ramirez to put the Fireflies in front of Fayettevile (37-49) 4-3.
+The Woodpeckers tied it for a final time in the top of the third before Emilio Marquez (W, 6-1) took the ball for four scoreless innings and A.J.
+Franklin closed the door with a scoreless ninth.
+The Fireflies bats stayed active though.
+Heitor Tokar (L, 0-1) left the game after Felix Familia, Enrique Valdez and Matt Schmidt tallied RBI hits in the third to put the Fireflies up 7-4.
+Familia would finish the game 3-5 with a double and three RBI.

 GARZA'S GANG: Since coming to Columbia, Saul Garza has been absolutely electric while being plugged into the heart of the Fireflies order.
-In his first 18 games, Garza is hitting .258 and has two homers and 14 RBI.
-The first baseman has been even better during his recent six game hitting streak.
-He is 8-22 (.364), has launched a homer and a double and has driven in seven RBI.
+In his first 19 games, Garza is hitting .273 and has two homers and 15 RBI.
+The first baseman has been even better during his recent seven-game hitting streak.
+He is 10-26 (.385), has launched a homer and a double and has driven in eight RBI.

+MARQUEE MARQUEZ: Columbia's left-handed pitcher, Emilio Marquez, has been one of the top pitchers in the Low-A East League, and has certainly been the most consistent arm for the Fireflies in 2021.
+The southpaw has tallied the sixth-most strikeouts in the league (83) in only 59 innings, and has a 0.83 WHIP, which would be lowest amongst qualifying pitchers in the League.
+Marquez is 10 innings shy of being a qualifying pitcher for the Columbia Fireflies.
+If he catches up to the mark, he will also have the lowest ERA in the Low-A East League.
+As it stands, that honor belongs to Joey Estes who has a 2.77 ERA this season.

+KILLING THEM WITH SPEED: Tyler Tolbert has been crushing the Fayetteville Woodpeckers during this series.
+Last night's shortstop has reached base safely nine times in 16 plate appearances (.563) and has a double, a triple and a grand slam on his way to eight RBI in three games against the Woodpeckers.
+Tolbert has been on a special streak since July 30, reaching safely in 10 consecutive games.
+During that time, the speedster owns a .417 on-base percentage, has walked nine times and has five stolen bases.
+The Mississippi-native has 13 RBI and a pair of homers and triples across that 10-game stretch.

 ONE RUN, NO FUN: The Fireflies have lost four of their last six games by the slimmest margin possible, which brings their 2021 record to 6-17 in one-run contests.
 The Fireflies have particularly struggled in close games in the last month.
 Since the start of July, the Fireflies are 2-12 in one-run games.